jdpieck/oasis-align/0.1.0/oasis-align.typ

         n = 0

       }
-      if n >= max-iterations - 1 {fraction = best-fraction}
+      // Change fraction so value with least height difference if tolereance was not achieved if n >= max-iterations - 1 {fraction = best-fraction}
     }
     if n >= max-iterations and debug {error("Maximum number of iterations reached!")}
   })
 }